-Para 64 of the National Planning Policy Framework states that permission should be refused for development of poor design that fails to take the opportunities available for improving character and quality of an area and the way it functions.
+Paragraph 64 states that permission should be refused for development of poor design that fails to take the opportunities available for improving character and quality of an area and the way it functions.
 This paragraph is unqualified.
 If a development is poor in design is should be refused.
 There is no balancing exercise to be undertaken with other sections of the Framework as poor design is not sustainable development and the requirement under paragraph 14 is to allow sustainable development to come forward.